Wabanaki man, Portland, 1920

 Purchase a reproduction of this item on VintageMaineImages.com.

-The Maine Centennial held in Portland, from June 28-July 5, 1920 hosted a Passamaquoddy and Penobscot Indian encampment at Deering Oaks Park.
-Indians demonstrated the creation of crafts and sold them during this celebration.
+The Maine Centennial, held in Portland from June 28-July 5, 1920, hosted a Passamaquoddy and Penobscot Indian encampment at Deering Oaks Park.
+Wabananki people demonstrated the creation of art and crafts and sold them during the event.

-This image can be found in the July 1, 1920 edition of the Portland Evening Express.
+This photograph was on page nine of the Thursday, July 1, 1920 issue of the Portland Evening Express.

 - Creation Date: 1920